softmatterlab/ParticleTracking/README.md

 1. Download the repository or clone it directly by typing  ```git clone https://github.com/aarondomenzain/tracking-softmatter-aarond.git``` in a terminal.

 2. Ensure you are using ``Python version 3.9-3.12``.

-3. Install the required packages with the following command: ```pip install deeptrack deeplay imageio ipykernel ipywidgets laptrack matplotlib numpy opencv-python scikit-image scipy torch trackpy```
+3. Install the required packages with the following command: ```pip install deeptrack deeplay imageio ipympl ipykernel ipywidgets laptrack matplotlib numpy opencv-python scikit-image scipy torch trackpy```

 ### **Detection**